pteichman/toot/README.md

 # Setup

 First, install the tool.
-There are binaries on the GitHub releases page, or you can use go get:
+There are binaries on the GitHub releases page, or you can use go install:

-    $ go get github.com/pteichman/toot
+    $ go install github.com/pteichman/toot@latest

 Create a new application in the Development section of your Mastodon configuration.
 Give it "write:statuses" and "write:media" permissions.